B.C. Premier Eby promises $230M in police funding for RCMP vacancies, new hires

 Want more stories like this?
 By becoming a Supporter, you help make that possible!

-VICTORIA — British Columbia Premier David Eby has announced $230 million in police and other public safety funding, the latest in a whirlwind series of commitments since he was sworn in last week.
+VICTORIA — British Columbia Premier David Eby says his government will spend $230 million over the next three years to hire 277 RCMP officers to serve across the province in the latest in a whirlwind series of commitments since he was sworn in last week.

-Eby says the funds will be used to fill vacancies in rural RCMP detachments and regional units, as well as to hire additional officers in specialized units such as major crimes, the sexual exploitation of children unit and money laundering.
+Eby said the money will be used to fill vacancies in rural RCMP detachments and regional units, as well as to hire more officers for specialized units such as major crime, the sexual exploitation of children unit and money laundering.

-He says the funds, to be spent over three years, will also go toward support for prosecutors and probation officers dealing with violent, high-risk offenders.
+The money will also go toward support for prosecutors and probation officers dealing with violent, high-risk offenders, he said at a news conference Wednesday.

+“Right now staffing vacancies and service level reductions are affecting law enforcement in B.C.,” Eby said.
+“This impacts the safety of officers and the public.”

-Eby says in a statement that the funding, part of his government’s Safer Communities Action Plan, will “help ensure that the RCMP can operate to its full capability to keep people safe.”
+The money, part of the New Democrat government’s Safer Communities Action Plan, will allow the RCMP to reach full staffing levels in B.C. of 2,602 officers, he said.

-Public Safety Minister Mike Farnworth says the “historic commitment” to core RCMP funding took two years to achieve.
+“In order to address public safety concerns head-on, there needs to be adequate staffing resources,” Eby said.

+Since being sworn in to replace former premier John Horgan, Eby has announced cost-of-living credits, public safety plans focused on mental health teams and repeat offenders enforcement, and housing legislation to increase the supply of homes in B.C.

+Solicitor General Mike Farnworth, who is also public safety minister, said the money will allow the RCMP to be fully staffed.

+“We will be working with Public Safety Canada and (RCMP) E Division in terms of recruitment and filling those vacancies,” he said.

 Deputy Commissioner Dwayne McDonald, the commanding officer of the B.C.
-RCMP, says in the statement he welcomes the funding because it will have a direct effect on public safety.
+RCMP, said in the statement that he welcomes the funding because it will have a direct effect on public safety.

 This report by The Canadian Press was first published Nov.
 23, 2022.